 As tempting as it is to sit there with a half shirt, half pants combo, getting fully dressed is essential to keeping a professional mindset during the interview.
 Dressing for your interview as you would for the job will help you envision working at the company.
 The power of visualisation and all that.
 Plus, it just makes a good first impression to be presentable.

-First impressions matter on both sides of the interview, and that’s a universal truth, not simply for video conference interviews.
+First impressions matter on both sides of the interview, and that’s a universal truth, not simply for a video conference interviews.

 How do you prepare for a video interview?
 Well, quite simple, treat your video conference interview as you would a regular one.
 Just because it might feel more informal doesn’t mean you shouldn’t give it the same amount of preparation.
 Write your questions in advance, ready yourself for anything you might be asked, and plan out all the start and finish times with some wiggle room if some sessions overrun.
 It’ll make it go far smoother.